murk-sy/manga-pr-guide/Guide.md

 Both symbols together mean "origin of the sun", which should remind you of the phrase "Land of the rising sun".

-Because of the difficulty of reading less common kanji, they often have additional smaller characters written next to them (or above, in case of horizontal text) called furigana.
-Furigana is just the name of the reading aid and is not a separate script - generally, hiragana is used, though katakana or latin can also be used.

 > 💡 An important note on kanji is that in addition of multiple meanings, each symbol has *at least* 2 different ways of reading them.
+As names are written in kanji, they often include a reading aid (see Furigana).
 In manga, this sometimes leads to situations where a character will misread someone's name or a sign, which means the proofreader has to deal with the fallout of conveying the misunderstanding to the reader.

+#### 📛 Furigana

+Because of the difficulty of reading less common kanji, there are often additional smaller characters written next to them (or above, in case of horizontal writing) called furigana.
+Despite the similar name, furigana is just the name of the reading aid and is not a separate script.

+Furigana by itself provides only information on how to read the kanji - the actual meaning of the kanji is not conveyed.
+It can, however, be used to convey hidden meanings.
+For example, kanji 男（おとこ, meaning "man") might have furigana ヒーロー (meaning "hero").

+Hiragana is most commonly used, though katakana or latin also make appearances.

+## ❔ Punctuation and typographical symbols

+To make writing easier (or reading harder), there are several symbols that affect the way you read kana symbols.

+~~(TODO: Repetition marks, phonetic marks, somehow explain voiced consonants, other common quotation marks)~~

+Because repetition symbols used resemble quotation marks, different symbols are used for quotes:

+* **「** Quotation marks for when you're quoting someone. **」**
+* **『** Double quotation marks, for things like book titles **』**